wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 - 20200917:
 upgrade oc to 0.6.1,and removed itlwm.kext,added AirportItlwm.kext,heliport is not necessary now
-you need to download correct version efi according to your os version.
+you need to download correct version for efi,it according to your os version.

 - 20200916:
 delete more useless kext and ssdt,this version will take less ram,and upgrade opencore to 0.6.1